santorini19970530/SimpleCalculator/Readme.md

 # Function

-* Work in command line
+- Work in command line

-* One calculation each line
+- One calculation each line

-* Addition, Minus, Multiplicaion, and  Division# DL0001_SimpleCalculator
+- Addition, Minus, Multiplicaion, and Division

-# DL0001_SimpleCalculator
-# DL0001_SimpleCalculator
+# Illustration

-# DL0001_SimpleCalculator
+# Language